insert-coin/CloudyGamePlugin/README.md

 # CloudyPanelPlugin
 ## Description

-Plugin to interface between CloudyPanel and Engine. *NEW* CloudyPanel interface and streaming functions have been separated into different plugins.
+Module to interface between CloudyPanel and Engine, for joining and quitting game.

 ## Setup